ErikHartman/erikhartman.github.io_old/index.md

 <img src="{{site.image-path}}/memoji.png" alt="me" style="display:inline-block;margin:auto;max-width:30%"/>

 Welcome!
-I am a researcher in computational biology / bioinformatics with a focus on contriving new methods in means to de-convolute [_omics_-data](https://en.wikipedia.org/wiki/Omics) (mainly MS/MS proteomics and peptidomics).
+I am a researcher in computational biology / bioinformatics with a focus on contriving new computational methods in means of gaining new insight from [_omics_-data](https://en.wikipedia.org/wiki/Omics) (mainly MS/MS proteomics and peptidomics).

 **Here is my [CV](/docs/CV2023.pdf)** (updated 2023).